davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 First, if the trust store version includes undesired trust anchors, the trust expression should exclude them.
 This may occur if, for example, the trust store is used by all versions of the relying party's software, but some trust anchors are gated by software version.

 Second, trust expressions exclude unexpired entries from previous versions.
-This is because the matching criteria described in {{evaluating-trust-expressions}} predictively applies TrustStoreEntry values with `status` of `latest_version_at_issuance` to all future versions of a trust store.
+This is because the matching criteria described in {{evaluating-trust-expressions}} predictively applies TrustStoreInclusion values with `status` of `latest_version_at_issuance` to all future versions of a trust store.
 This allows relying parties to interoperate with subscribers with stale information.
 Unexpired entries are those for which such an unexpired certification path may still exist.
 Where this prediction is incorrect, trust expressions MUST mitigate this by excluding the past entries.

 # Issuing Certificates